Greiss stymies Avs' high-scoring offense, Islanders win 4-1

-DENVER (AP) - Goaltender Thomas Greiss bottled up Colorado's fast-flying offense, Johnny Boychuk scored his first goal of the season and the New York Islanders beat the Avalanche 4-1 on Monday night.
+Goaltender Thomas Greiss bottled up Colorado's fast-flying offense, Johnny Boychuk scored his first goal of the season and the Islanders beat the Avalanche 4-1 on Monday night.

+"It was definitely a swing that could've gone either way," Anders Lee said of the second-period hooking calls that came with New York holding a 2-1 lead.
+"Everyone on those units did a great job getting the puck down the ice and keeping them at bay.
+Four minutes against this power play is a tough thing to ask for.
+Our boys did it."

 Semyon Varlamov struggled yet again, allowing three goals on 20 shots.
 He's surrendered 21 over his last five appearances.